knative/docs/docs/eventing/sinks/job-sink.md

 ## Usage

-When an event is sent to a `JobSink`, Eventing creates a `Job` and mount the received event as JSON file at `/etc/jobsink-event/event`.
+When an event is sent to a `JobSink`, Eventing creates a `Job` and mounts the received event as JSON file at `/etc/jobsink-event/event`.

 1. Create a `JobSink`